 Marie Bossie, Kids In Need Uniform Program Chair

 Assistance League of the Chesapeake gave 1,281 books to students at our partner schools.
 Every student received a book to read over the summer.

 “The Chessie reading program at Meade Heights Elementary School makes a real difference.
 The teachers are seeing much higher reading levels in their classes, a measurable outcome.”

 Paula Sparks, AL Chesapeake Volunteer

-Our members donated $4,000 in supplies for expectant mothers to the Stork’s Nest redemption store at Baltimore Washington Medical Center.
+Our members donated over $3,000 in supplies for expectant mothers to the Stork’s Nest redemption store at Baltimore Washington Medical Center.
 We do this annually at our Stork’s Nest Baby Shower.
 This initiative is part of the Center’s prenatal health initiatives program for underserved women.
 Young mothers attend classes on parenting and earn points that they redeem at the store for needed supplies.